-Today is the death anniversary of the great martyr Chandrashekhar Azad- the man who stood against tyranny, the mentor of Bhagat Singh, the reorganizer of Hindustan Republican Association, the chief strategist and executor of Kakori Train Case, attempt to blow up the Viceroy’s train, shooting of Saunders at Lahore to avenge the killing of Lala Lajpat Rai, and the man who was never captured alive!
-Your fierce patriotism and courage still inspires us!
+Today is the death anniversary of the great martyr Chandrashekhar Azad- the man who stood against tyranny, the mentor of Bhagat Singh, the reorganizer of Hindustan Socialist Republican Association, the chief strategist and executor of Kakori Train Case, attempt to blow up the Viceroy’s train, shooting of Saunders at Lahore to avenge the killing of Lala Lajpat Rai, and the man who was never captured alive.
+Your fierce dissent and love of mankind & courage inspire us.

 Chandra Shekhar Azad was born on July 23, 1906 in Badarka village of Unnao district in Uttar Pradesh.
 His parents were Pandit Sitaram Tiwari and Jagarani Devi.
 Pandit Sitaram Tiwari was serving in erstwhile estate of Alirajpur and Chandra Shekhar Azad’s childhood was spent in the village Bhabra.
 On the insistence of her mother Jagrani Devi, Chandra Shekhar Azad went to Kashi Vidyapeeth for studying Sanskrit.